mrizalf7/vtuber-livechat-commission---clean-architecture/README.md

 # vtuber-livechat-commission app
-This is a restful api golang project using gin web framework,docker,jwt,rdbms with 4 tables,postgres database,login,register.
+This is a restful api golang project using gin web framework, docker, jwt, rdbms with 4 tables, postgres database, login, & register.

 # Documentation
 ## health